Dutch Boy Vintage Colors

 Funky Russet:

 Russet usually spells comfort, but Funky Russet had a different agenda.
 This riddle of a color decided to skip the color party.
 It’s like russet went on a wild ride through a haunted house and emerged with a grin that says, “I’ve seen things, man.”
-Funky Russet is the outcast rebel of the brown family.
+Funky Russet is the rebel outcast of the brown family.

 Wilted Marigold: